-It has been said that only if your new interest will be at least 2 points lower, should you refinance your loan.
-Perhaps several years ago that was sage advice, but as refinance costs have been getting lower, it could be a good time to take a serious look.
-A refinanced loan may be worth its cost many times over, factoring in the advantages that may come, as well as a reduced interest rate.
+It has been said that only when your new interest will be at least two points below your current rate, should you refinance your mortgage.
+Maybe several years ago that was good advice, but since refinance costs have been getting lower, it could be a good time to look into it.
+A refinance is often worth its cost several times over, factoring in the benefits that can come, in addition to a reduced interest rate.

-You could be able to bring down your interest rate (sometimes by a lot) and reduce your mortgage payment amount with your refinanced mortgage loan.
-You also might have the option of pulling out some of your home equity by "cashing out" some money to fix up your home, consolidate debt, or take your family on a vacation.
-You might have the option to refinance into a shorter-term mortgage loan, giving you the ability to build up your equity quicker.
+You could be able to lower your interest rate (sometimes by a lot) and have smaller mortgage payments with a refinanced mortgage loan.
+You might also be able to "cash out" some of your home equity, that you can use to consolidate debts, make home improvements, or plan a vacation.
+You may be able to refinance into a shorter-term mortgage loan, giving you the ability to build your home equity quicker.

 Doing the Math

-Speaking of taxes, once your interest rate is lowered, of course you'll also be lowering the interest amount that you'll be able to deduct from your taxes.
-This is another expense that some borrowers consider.
-Call us at (707) 252-2700 to help you do the math.
+Another thing about taxes is that if you bring down your interest rate, naturally you will also be reducing the interest amount that you'll be able to deduct on your federal income taxes.
+This is one more cost that some borrowers consider.
+We can help you do the math!
+Call us at (707) 252-2700.